Making decisions is an common part of writing code, so in this section we will cover functions in Clojure that help us take decisions.

 You will be introduced to the following functions for the first time:

-If we only need to use a name in the same few lines of code, we can use the let
+If we only need to use a name in the same few lines of code, we can use the let function instead.

-In our previous making decisions examples using the if
+In our previous making decisions examples using the if function, we could have used the let function instead

 (let [sleepy true]